 Today, our extraordinary journeys are all about SAFE HAVEN.
 If you’ve seen the film, Katie (Julianne Hough) winds up on the Carolina coast after fleeing a dangerous Boston police officer and then falls for local shop owner Alex (Josh Duhamel).
 With a few exceptions, everything depicted in “Safe Haven” exists here in South Port.

 We started our Safe Haven Romance with lunch at Fishy Fishy.
 Here is the exact location of the General Store in Safe Haven.

 Fun Fact: Fishy Fishy Cafe was disguised as “Porter’s Stowaway Tavern” on ABC’s “Revenge” pilot took place in and outside the café.
 For the shoot, Fishy’s interior got a complete makeover.
 After shooting was done, it was repainted, returning it to its original look.

-Fishy Fishy is a colorful place, right on the shore.
-It’s a great place and good food.
+Fishy Fishy is a colorful place right on the shore.
+It’s a great place and has good food.
 I had the Fish with Sweet Potato Fries.